Wars and viruses: Are robots less prone to panic?

 But the machines had ‘vol triggers’, he said, meaning they can stop trading when the market moves beyond specified limits.

-Graphic: Market value wipe off on Jan 27 after coronavirus outbreak - here

-Simple first- and second-generation programs merely broke down large buy/sell orders into chunks to minimize market impact.
-Now algos can be hooked up to sophisticated language processing technology, to “read and analyze” news feeds, then react accordingly, all in the space of seconds, said Antony Foster, head of G10 FX trading at Nomura.
+Simple first- and second-generation programmes merely broke down large buy/sell orders into chunks to minimise market impact.
+Now algos can be hooked up to sophisticated language processing technology, to “read and analyse” news feeds, then react accordingly, all in the space of seconds, said Antony Foster, head of G10 FX trading at Nomura.

 However this can “lead to overreaction in the first instance”, Foster warned.